-Truth is that there are reasons why we do the things we do.
+The truth is that there are reasons why we do the things we do.
 Be it for fun or business.
-Do actors just act?
-Do singers sing for fun?
+Do actors act?
+Do singers sing for joy?
 Are lecturers teaching for charity or fun?
 I’m convinced they all have reasons for doing things.
-So why do you write poems and what has it done for you?
+So why do you write poems, and what has it done for you?

 I will start with Philip Philo Kassner.
-Poetry dissipated his anger, helped him organize his thoughts, gained confidence, put him on the stage and he met his wife.
-How poetry helped him meet his wife, he didn’t reveal but that’s sweet to me.
-Allanah-Elizabeth Higgins says “it cracked me open to the very core and allowed my souls highest expression to flow through me.”
+Poetry dissipated his anger, helped him organize his thoughts, gained confidence, put him on the stage, and met his wife.
+How poetry helped him meet his wife hadn’t been revealed, but that’s sweet to me.
+Allanah-Elizabeth Higgins says, “it cracked me open to the very core and allowed my soul’s highest expression to flow through me.”
 Rupal Caricature said that poetry made him find another better way to spend time alone.
 I can relate to this.
 Erin El Kalla said it gave her the confidence to be herself.
-Artie Shorts gratefully said “It has reminded me how very very clever I am.
-Thanks poetry!”
-Yaqub Muhktar opined, “Nothing materialistic… I enjoy its beauty and creating the beauty.
-Poetry has made me happy and more self confident.
+Artie Shorts gratefully said, “It has reminded me how very, very clever I am.
+Thanks, poetry!”
+Yaqub Muhktar opined, “Nothing materialistic… I enjoy its beauty and creating beauty.
+Poetry has made me happy and more self-confident.
 The joy of writing gladdens my mood.”
 Hear Helen Freya, “Writing it is currently helping me to work through some past trauma; reading it is helping me to connect to brilliant minds.”
 Evie Ivy said it made her world a beautiful place.
-Satischandran Matamp says “Some poems can heal and empower, breaking the glass ceiling.
+Satischandran Matamp says, “Some poems can heal and empower, breaking the glass ceiling.
 Some can bring hope to the disappointed and a breeze of consolation to the lost.
 Some poems are like sunrise, while some others are like the sunset.
 Final interpretation rests in the hands of the readers.”
-David Allen says “it gave me a great creative outlet and introduced me to some extremely interesting people.”
+David Allen says, “it gave me a great creative outlet and introduced me to some fascinating people.”

-John Green says “it made me laugh, it has made me cry.
+John Green says, “it made me laugh, it has made me cry.
 It has made me ponder adversity and to wonder why.
-It has made sit in silence and in awe, question the law, what has been established.
-Parts of society and those who have been black-listed.
-Colours of the rainbow, LGBTQ, what people have been through, and what I have no clue.
+It has made sit in silence and awe, questions the law, what has been established.
+Parts of society and those who have been blacklisted.
+Colors of the rainbow, LGBTQ, what people have been through, and what I have no clue about.
 Lives touched by violence, touched by love, touched by more adversity, and those who have seen push come to shove.
 Where has poetry taken me?
 On journeys most never want to experience.
 The pious, the fake, the real, and the deviant.
-I don’t relish where I have been, it creates a pickle.
-It either pours down troubles or it is a slight trickle.”
-That’s a pretty serious one, don’t you think?
-For Sara Bourland it helped her heal from serious traumatic brain injuries.
+I don’t relish where I have been; it creates a pickle.
+It either pours down troubles, or it is a slight trickle.”
+That’s a pretty serious one.
+For Sara Bourland, it helped her heal from severe traumatic brain injuries.
 Paul Gardiner says it opened his mind.
 Paul Armando Gabuat says it made him a better writer.
 Here is Steve Howards: “Provided me with yet another neurological gibberish translation device.”
-Jarmara Black said “it kept me reasonable sane through some very tough times.”
+Marmara Black said, “it kept me reasonably sane through some callous times.”
 Beaux Thorburn said it showed her inherent talent and (which) is so good for venting.
-Justin Robert said “not to be dramatic, but it has saved my life.”
+Justin Robert said, “not to be dramatic, but it has saved my life.”

-Hobby Jones says, “I never thought to look at it that way, but it’s done a lot – taught me to read closely and write carefully, helped me parse my own thoughts and feelings, given me fresh perspectives on the world (inside and out), filled my mind with ideas and my heart with song, and provided many, many hours of mindful pleasure.
+Hobby Jones says, “I never thought to look at it that way, but it’s done a lot – taught me to read closely and write carefully, helped me parse my thoughts and feelings, given me fresh perspectives on the world (inside and out), filled my mind with ideas and my heart with song, and provided many, many hours of mindful pleasure.
 So, thanks, Poetry!
 You have my undying gratitude.”
-Alex Silverstein opined “The poem is the prize from having something that was awful to deal with or it can be an expression of appreciation for something good that has happened.
+Alex Silverstein opined, “The poem is the prize from having something awful to deal with, or it can be an expression of appreciation for something good that has happened.
 What has it done for me?
-Made me me a little more brave by sharing how vulnerable.”
-Josh Smith says “It gives me a space to express how I feel without worry of being judged.
+It made me a little more brave by sharing how vulnerable.”
+Josh Smith says, “It gives me a space to express how I feel without the worry of being judged.
 Words I’d like to say to people, but can’t, or wouldn’t know how to word it otherwise.”
-Kristy Lewandoski says “Given light, helped me to understand things that I couldn’t name on my own, helped me not to feel alone, made me feel alive, feel inspired, taken me on adventures, given roads to empathy and insight into life and humanity.
+Kristy Lewandoski says, “Given light, helped me to understand things that I couldn’t name on my own, helped me not to feel alone, made me feel alive, feel inspired, taken me on adventures, given roads to empathy and insight into life and humanity.
 So much!”

 Steven M. Mwalusi has this to say ” it made me find another way of living.
 It will outlast me and speak to future generations.”
 I sincerely adore the outlasting part.
-Mohammed Ahmed Daldoum says “I use what I write to understand myself, it helped me to cope with life and overcome my insecurities.”
+Mohammed Ahmed Daldoum says, “I use what I write to understand myself; it helped me cope with life and overcome my insecurities.”

 What is your take on this?
 How has poetry benefited you as the writer?